-All employees are encouraged to take their full holiday entitlement during the holiday year which runs from 1 January to 31 December.
+All employees must take their full holiday entitlement during the holiday year which runs from January to December.
 However it is your responsibility to schedule your holiday so that it can be taken at an appropriate time.

-Employees will not usually be permitted to carry over holiday entitlement into the following holiday year.
+Employees will not be permitted to carry over holiday entitlement into the following holiday year.